Andrejkf/solution_advanced_lane_finding/report_template.md

 * mag_thresh():  (cell 33 Jupyter notebook).
 Used to apply Sobel L2 norm using cv2.Sobel to gray images.
 * dir_threshold():  (cell 34 Jupyter notebook).
 Used to apply Sobel directional threshold using cv2.Sobel to gray images.
 * binary_threshold():  (cell 37 Jupyter notebook).
 Used to generate the combined binary thresholded image.
-Some images to ilustrate the process are shown below:
+Some images to illustrate the process are shown below:

 <br/> ![alt text][image4]
 <br/> ![alt text][image5]